seas-cs32/py2cpp/1SyntaxDiffs/lesson/instructions.md

 I've created an empty C file called `mycode.c` in this project.
 It's in this file that you should try writing your own C code as you hit each of these active learning interludes.

 I've configured the `Makefile` in this project to compile `mycode.c` as a standalone executable, which means it won't interfere with the code we have in `main.c`.
-And unlike `main.c`, it's not hooked into the big green "Run" button.
-You have to type `make mycode` in the Console window, and then assuming you had no compile-time errors, you'd type `./mycode` to run your code.
+To create a runnable version of `mycode.c`, you have to type `make mycode` in the shell, and then assuming you had no compile-time errors, you'd type `./mycode` to run it.

 I've also made it so that your `mycode` executable is not a hidden file.
 You'll see it in the list of files to the left.
 This file will, however, disappear if you run `make clean`.
 That's ok, as you can recreate it typing `make mycode`!